-The risk management framework is owned by the Board with day to day responsibility for facilitation of the implementation and oversight delegated to the Group Risk Function, led by the CRO.
+The risk management framework is owned by the Board with day to day responsibility for facilitation of the implementation and oversight delegated to the Group Risk Function, led by the Chief Risk & Compliance Officer.

 Regulatory requirements for risk management are complied with at all times and are regarded as the minimum standards for the Group's enterprise risk management system.
-The Group recognises that there are a number of risks that it faces which could impact on the achievement of its strategy and is therefore committed to the effective identification, assessment and, where appropriate, mitigation of those risks.
+The Group recognises that there are a number of risks that it faces that could impact on the achievement of its strategy and is therefore committed to the effective identification, assessment and, where appropriate, mitigation of those risks.

-The risk management process is integrated into the culture of the Group and is led by the Group Chief Executive and the Group Management Board (GMB), with support from three executive committees, an Insurance Risk Committee, a Market and Investment Risk Committee and a Group Operational, Regulatory and Conduct Risk Committee.
+The risk management process is integrated into the culture of the Group and is led by the Group CEO and the Group Management Board (GMB), with support from the GRC.

-On an annual basis the GRC carries out a formal review of the key strategic risks with input from the GMB and SBUs and allocates responsibility for each one to an individual member of the executive management.
+On an annual basis the GRC carries out a formal review of the key strategic risks with input from the GMB, SBUs and Central Functions and allocates responsibility for each one to an individual member of the executive management.